 Rising east of Los Angeles and the San Gabriel Mountains, the San Bernardino Mountains are home to the tallest peak in Southern California, Mt.
 San Gorgonio (11,502'/3506m), as well as numerous hiking trails, campgrounds, off-road trails and an abundance of climbing.

-Routes in the San Bernardino Mountains are typically single pitch with the odd exception, but what they lack in height they make up for with diversity and an abundance of crags scattered far and wide.
+Climbing in the San Bernardino Mountains is typically single pitch or bouldering with the odd exception and while they lack in height they make up for it with a diversity of locations, rock types and climbing styles.

 How to get there?
 Suggest change